-As a family dentist, Dr. Doyle Freano provides pediatric dental services in his Lexington dentist office.
+Dr. Morgan Chambers is a family dentist.
+She provides dental services for families and children in our Lexington dentist office, Complete Dentistry For All Ages.
 Family dentistry is both convenient and beneficial for establishing good oral hygiene routines at an early age.
-Preventive care and conservative treatments are the main focus of our children’s dentistry program.
+Preventive care and minimally-invasive dental treatments are the main focus of our children’s dentistry program.

 - Teeth cleaning